Avenge-PRC777/inbrowser-tank-game/README.md

 # inbrowser-tank-game
 This is a real time tank game using Websockets!

+# Where and how to practice HTML, CSS and JavaScript?

+- For practicing HTML with CSS and JS in **real-time**(view the changes instantly), this is the best website I found- https://jsbin.com/?html,css,js,output
+- For referring to syntax, this is the best **cheatsheet**- https://htmlcheatsheet.com/js/

 # Learning about a server!

 ## What is Routing?